miguelgimenezgimenez/accedo-movie-player/README.md

 file.
 Please describe how would you bypass that limitation given that your application will be used by thousand of users.**

 I would have stored the data in a database and would make a call every 15 minutes to the endopoint to update my database.

-**4. Once the feature is complete, how would you know that it’s ready for go-live? **
+**4.Once the feature is complete, how would you know that it’s ready for go-live?**

 Once all the tests  ( stress tests , TDD , integration ... ) and the security has been properly setup (Https, secured routes ...) should be ready to go live.

 **5. How would you determine if this feature is successful?**

 By determining how many users are getting back to their history to view which videos they have watched.